 - Check the brand and model of your sound card.
 You can do this by literally opening up your machine, taking out the sound card and checking it’s brand and model.
 Another way is to check your PC brand and model.
 You then go to the PC manufacturer’s website (e.g., Asus, Dell, Samsung, HP, etc.) and then check what sound card they put on your PC.

 - Now that you know the sound card brand and model, you can go to the website of the sound card maker (e.g., Realtek, Creative Labs, SoundMAX, etc.) and check if they have new sound card drivers for you to download.

 - If they do, download the new sound card driver and install it on your PC.

 - Here’s the fast and automated way to do this.

 - You can use DriverFinder to update your sound card drivers.
 (In this screenshot, you can see that DriverFinder has detected the sound card device on my PC in seconds.)

-- Click the Start Scan button at the top to enable DriverFinder to look for new drivers for your PC.
+- After registering and activating the program, click the Start Scan button at the top to enable DriverFinder to look for new drivers for your PC.
 (In the screenshot below, new drivers for my Realtek sound card, as well as for other devices on my PC, have been detected.)
-Just register for the full version and you can download and install the recommended drivers for your PC in minutes.
+You can download and install the recommended drivers for your PC in minutes.

 That’s it.
 Try these tips and here’s to you getting Skype to recognize your mic once again!